microsoft/mixed-reality-extension-sdk/design/behavior.system.md

 ## Client implementation

-Client runtime is resposible for getting the concrete host app implementation of the behaviors through the host app implementation of the `IBehaviorFactory`, and supplying the necesssary context for the host app to raise input events on.
+Client runtime is responsible for getting the concrete host app implementation of the behaviors through the host app implementation of the `IBehaviorFactory`, and supplying the necessary context for the host app to raise input events on.
 The permission system is responsible for enabling or disabling the behavior system per user, or globally on the client if there is no user interacting with the app at all for that client.